raspberrypilearning/i-made-you-a-book/en/step_3.md

 You might have ideas to add more already or you might want to go back to the first step and look at other projects again for more inspiration.

 Show someone else your project.
-Do you want make any changes to your project?
+Do you want make any changes to your book?

 --- /task ---